Mentally ill people in United States jails and prisons: Recidivism

 Research shows that rates of recidivism, or re-entry into prison, are not significantly higher for mentally ill offenders.
-A 2004 study found that although 77% of mentally ill offenders studied were arrested or charged with a new crime within the 27-55 month follow-up period, when compared with the general population, "our mentally ill inmates were neither more likely nor more serious recidivists than general population inmates."
+A 2004 study found that although 77% of mentally ill offenders studied were arrested or charged with a new crime within the 27–55-month follow-up period, when compared with the general population, "our mentally ill inmates were neither more likely nor more serious recidivists than general population inmates."
 In contrast, a 2009 study that examined the incarceration history of those in Texas Department of Criminal Justice facilities found that "Texas prison inmates with major psychiatric disorders were far more likely to have had previous incarcerations compared with inmates without a serious mental illness."
-In the discussion, the researchers noted that their study's results differed from most research on this subject, and hypothesized that this novelty could be due to specific conditions within the state of Texas.
+In the discussion, the researchers noted that their study's results differed from most research on this subject and hypothesized that this novelty could be due to specific conditions within the state of Texas.

-A 1991 study by L. Feder noted that although mentally ill offenders were significantly less like to receive support from family and friends upon release from prison, mentally ill offenders were actually less likely to be revoked on parole.
-However, for nuisance arrests, mentally ill offenders were less likely to have the charges dropped, although they were more likely to have charges dropped for drug arrests.
-In both cases, mentally ill offenders were more likely to be tracked into mental health.
+A 1991 study by L. Feder noted that although mentally ill offenders were significantly less likely to receive support from family and friends upon release from prison, they were actually less likely to be revoked on parole.
+However, mentally ill offenders were less likely to have the charges dropped for nuisance arrests, although they were more likely to have charges dropped for drug arrests.
+In both cases, mentally ill offenders were more likely to be tracked into mental health care.
 Finally, there were no significant differences in charges for violent arrests.

 Tools for effective mental healthcare

-A research paper published in 2020 by M. Georgiou remarked that having a well defined consultation process of mental health services will allow for effective care.
-This is called the Care Programme Approach.
+A research paper published in 2020 by M. Georgiou remarked that having a well-defined consultation process for mental health services will allow for effective care.
+This is called the Care Programmer Approach.
 It lists six steps to effective care of the prisoner: